Michael Allagas, et al., v. BP Solar International, Inc., et al.

 • No. However, you will need to complete an Absentee / Designee Form if you will not be present during the inspection.
 If you are unable to be present or would like to have a designee be present during the Initial Inspection, please coordinate this with the Approved Inspector.
 Please note that designees must be at least 18 years old.
 If you or your designee won’t be present during the Initial Inspection, you will be able to view and sign your inspection checklist electronically.

-• The ICA will provide a copy of the completed checklist upon request.
-Please email your request to info@bpsolarsettlement.com and allow approximately two business days for the ICA to process your request.
+• A copy of the completed checklist will be provided upon request.
+Please email your request to info@BPSolarSettlement.com and allow approximately two business days for your request to be processed.

 • The Approved Inspector needs to be able to inspect your PV system.
-If you are concerned about potential property damage resulting from an inspection, please discuss your concerns with the ICA and the Approved Inspector prior to your appointment.
+If you are concerned about potential property damage resulting from an inspection, please discuss your concerns with the Approved Inspector prior to your appointment.

 • If an unsafe condition is identified during the Inspection, the inspector will notify you of the condition.
 The scope of the Initial Inspection is limited to identifying and documenting Class Panels and does not include any alterations to the PV system.
 It is always best to err on the side of caution.
-If you decide to make changes to your PV system, that work is outside the purview of the ICA and the settlement.
+If you decide to make changes to your PV system, that work is outside the purview of the settlement.
 However, you may decide to hire the Approved Inspector to correct any immediate issues with your PV system that are outside the scope of the settlement.
-To maintain eligibility under the settlement, failed Class Panels must be removed and disposed of by an ICA Approved Contractor.
-If panels are removed from the roof to eliminate an unsafe condition, they must be stored at your property to ensure the ICA can account for each failed panel and handle disposal in accordance with the Court Approved Settlement.
-Please notify the ICA regarding any necessary panel removal.
+To maintain eligibility under the settlement, failed Class Panels must be surrendered to the Approved Contractor for disposal.
+If panels are removed from the roof to eliminate an unsafe condition, they must be surrendered to the Approved Contractor for disposal in accordance with the Settlement.

 • As a Claimant, you have 10 days from the date on the Notice of Claim Decision to object.
-Your Claim Objection must be made in writing and submitted to the ICA.
+Your Claim Objection must be made in writing and sent to info@BPSolarSettlement.com.
 You should include any supporting documentation and materials you wish to be considered.
-If the ICA is not able to resolve the Claim Objection, either you (acting on your own behalf or through Class Counsel) or Defendants’ Representatives may submit the disputed matter to the Special Master as provided in Section V(A)(2) of the Settlement Agreement.
+If the Objection is not resolved, either you (acting on your own behalf or through Class Counsel) or Defendants’ Representatives may submit the disputed matter to the Special Master as provided in Section V(A)(2) of the Settlement Agreement.

-• Although serial numbers and bar codes are helpful in identifying and tracking Class Panels, the ICA will administer your claim using any other available information regarding your panels if these identifiers are absent or difficult to read.
-If you have supporting documentation from the time of purchase or subsequent service calls that identifies the model, serial, barcode numbers or other information that will aid in identifying your panels, please submit promptly to info@bpsolarsettlement.com.
+• Although serial numbers and bar codes are helpful in identifying and tracking Class Panels, your claim will be administered your claim using any other available information regarding your panels if these identifiers are absent or difficult to read.
+If you have supporting documentation from the time of purchase or subsequent service calls that identifies the model, serial, barcode numbers or other information that will aid in identifying your panels, please submit promptly to info@BPSolarSettlement.com.

 • To the extent that you have time remaining on your BP warranty, at the end of the Claims Period you may contact BP’s warranty department to submit a warranty claim.